What to Consider When Choosing Interior Paint ColorsFebruary 5, 2018

 3. Wall Surface

 When you paint a mild color on a smooth surface, it will appear lighter than it does in the can.
 Conversely, the same color will appear much darker when applied to a rough surface.
 This is due to the surface difference.
 Consider this factor when choosing the colors you want.
+Also, keep this in mind if you are planning to use any two-tone wall ideas.

 4. Paint Finish